 - be transferred to Canada to work temporarily for the same or an affiliated employer; and,

-Intra-company transferee can apply for their work permit in advance, at the Canadian Port of Entry or within Canada.
+Intra-company transferee can apply for their work permit in advance from outside Canada, at the Canadian Port of Entry, or from within Canada.

 Trader or Investors